invertase/react-native-firebase-authentication-example/docs/facebook-auth.md

 4. If you want to allow users to sign in via notifications enable single sign on.

-5. You will be given code snippets to add to your [Info.plist](/ios/FirebaseAuthenticationKit/Info.plist) file.
+5. You will be given code snippets to add to your [Info.plist](/template/ios/ProjectName/Info.plist) file.
 To add them:

-   1. Open your [.xcworkspace](ios/FirebaseAuthenticationKit.xcworkspace) project via XCode.
+   1. Open your [.xcworkspace](ios/ProjectName.xcworkspace) project via XCode.
    2. Locate your `Info.plist` file and right click: `Open As` -> `Source Code`.
       ![xcode-plist](/docs/assets/xcode-info-plist.png)
-   3. Paste in your url type details snippet.
+   3. Replace the template default configuration in your url type details snippet.
       ![xcode-url-schema](/docs/assets/xcode-url-schema.png)
-   4. Any other Info.plist config snippets have already been pre-configured.
+   4. Any other Facebook Info.plist config snippets should be replaced with your new Facebook App Id and Client Token.
    5. NOTE: You don't need to add `-ObjC` flag to your project as all React Native apps already include it.

 6. The "Connect AppDelegate" step is not required as auth kit already includes it.